Look to the future

 Ed White was the right man to see for he was an expert on polyethylene packaging and had a sharp eye for a market in need of a product.
 Working with O’Halloran, he developed a prototype that would help revolutionize press photography by making 35mm a standard format in the field.

-The new product, 35-7B negative preserver, changed the course of White’s career.
+35-7B negative preserver changed the course of White’s career.
 Over the next few years, he produced more photographic preservers, continuously expanding his line so serious photographers would have clear polyethylene preservers for negatives, prints, slides, and transparencies.
 He called his product line, “Print File.”

 Today the quality parameters White insisted on for his early photographic preservers have been defined by the American National Standards Institute (ANSI) as “archival quality,” suitable for “the preservation of records having permanent historical value.”